punk-security/dnsReaper/README.md

              Scan all your DNS records for subdomain takeovers!

 usage:
- main.py { aws/cloudflare/file/single } [options]
+main.py provider [options]

+help:
+main.py --help

+providers:
+  > aws - Scan multiple domains by fetching them from AWS Route53
+  > cloudflare - Scan multiple domains by fetching them from Cloudflare
+  > file - Scan multiple domains by reading them from a file
+  > single - Scan a single domain by providing a domain on the commandline

 positional arguments:
-  {aws,file,single}
+  {aws,cloudflare,file,single}

 options:
   -h, --help            show this help message and exit --out OUT             Output file (default: results) - use 'stdout' to stream out --out-format {csv,json}
   --parallelism PARALLELISM
-                        Number of domains to test in parallel - too high and you may see odd DNS
-                        results (default: 30)
-  --disable-probable    Do not check for probable conditions --disable-unlikely    Do not check for unlikely conditions --signature SIGNATURE
+                        Number of domains to test in parallel - too high and you may see odd DNS results (default: 30) --disable-probable    Do not check for probable conditions --enable-unlikely     Check for more conditions, but with a high false positive rate --signature SIGNATURE
                         Only scan with this signature (multiple accepted) --exclude-signature EXCLUDE_SIGNATURE
-                        Do not scan with this signature (multiple accepted) --pipeline            Exit Non-Zero on detection (used to fail a pipeline) -v, --verbose         -v for verbose, -vv for extra verbose
+                        Do not scan with this signature (multiple accepted) --pipeline            Exit Non-Zero on detection (used to fail a pipeline) -v, --verbose         -v for verbose, -vv for extra verbose --nocolour            Turns off coloured text

 aws:
   Scan multiple domains by fetching them from AWS Route53

   --aws-access-key-id AWS_ACCESS_KEY_ID
   --aws-access-key-secret AWS_ACCESS_KEY_SECRET

+cloudflare:
+  Scan multiple domains by fetching them from Cloudflare

+  --cloudflare-token CLOUDFLARE_TOKEN

 file:
   Scan multiple domains by reading them from a file